pubnub/pubnub-mcp-server/resources/sdk_docs/php_access-manager.md

 `
 ```

+Required key/value mappings:
-Required: Provide permissions for at least one Uuid, Channel, or ChannelGroup, either as explicit resources or patterns.
+- Specify permissions for at least one of: Uuid, Channel, or ChannelGroup, as resources or patterns.

 ### Sample code